Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Appendix A: Fourier expansion and spectral transfer

 \section{Appendix A: Fourier expansion and spectral transfer}

-The turbulence fields are expanded in accordance with periodic boundary conditions in the lateral directions $x$ and $y$ plus free-slip and constant heat flux boundary conditions in the vertical direction $z$, see eqns. \eqref{eq:free_slip_BC} and \eqref{eq:thermal_BC_Theta} in the main text.
-We denote the spatial vector by ${\bm x}=({\bm x}^{\prime},z)$ and the wave vector by ${\bm k}=({\bm k}^{\prime},k_z)$ where the vectors with primes summarize both horizontal components.
-Since $z\in [0,1]$ it follows that $k_z=n\pi$ with $n=0,1,2,\dots$.
-The expansions are given by
+In order to keep the work self-contained we list the basic relations for the spectral transfer analysis.
+A comprehensive discussion can be found for example in refs. \cite{Verma2017,Verma2019}.
+The turbulence fields are spectrally expanded in accordance with periodic boundary conditions in the lateral directions $x$ and $y$ plus free-slip and constant heat flux boundary conditions in the vertical direction $z$, see eqns. \eqref{eq:free_slip_BC} and \eqref{eq:thermal_BC_Theta} in the main text.
+We denote the spatial vector by ${\bm x}=(\bm{x}_{h},z)$ and the wave number vector by ${\bm k}=(\bm{k}_{h},k_z)$ where the vectors with the subscript $h$ capture both horizontal components.
+Since $z\in [0,1]$ it follows that the discrete vertical wave numbers $k_z=n\pi$ with $n=0,1,2,\dots$.
+The Fourier expansions are thus given by

 Note that $\Theta$ would have to be expanded in sine functions with respect to the vertical coordinate $z$ for Dirichlet temperature boundary conditions.
 Thus Fourier modes with $k_z=0$ are zero in contrast to the present case.

-If one extends the layer with respect to the vertical direction to $z\in [-1,1]$, one can apply a standard three-dimensional Fourier expansion with additional symmetry constraints to the Fourier coefficients.
-These constraints are given by
+Also, the notation in \eqref{eq:spectral_expansion_ux}--\eqref{eq:spectral_expansion_Theta} is chosen such that it is compatible with a Fourier expansion in a triply periodic domain for fields that are even or odd with respect to $z$-coordinate.

-These hold in addition to $\hat{\bm u}({\bm k}, t) = \hat{\bm u}^{\ast}(-{\bm k}, t)$ and $\hat{\Theta}({\bm k}, t) = \hat{\Theta}^{\ast}(-{\bm k}, t)$.
-Asterisks stand for the complex conjugate.
-Equations \eqref{eq:expansion_u1} to \eqref{eq:expansion_Theta} rewritten as three-dimensional Fourier series together with the additional symmetry constraints \eqref{eq:expansion_u1a} to \eqref{eq:expansion_Thetaa} are substituted into the Boussinesq equations.
-After a projection onto the basis functions of particular wave numbers, an infinite system of coupled nonlinear ordinary differential equations for the Fourier modes is obtained.
-They equations are given by
+Equations \eqref{eq:spectral_expansion_ux}--\eqref{eq:spectral_expansion_Theta} are substituted into the Boussinesq equations \eqref{eq:CE} --\eqref{eq:EE}.
+After a projection onto the basis functions of a particular wave vector, an infinite-dimensional system of coupled non-linear ordinary differential equations for the Fourier modes is obtained.
+For a wave vector ${\bm k}$, it is given by

-The Einstein summation convention is applied.
-The widehat symbols stand for convolution sums which are not written out for the sake of compact notation.
-The indices $m, n = x, y, z$ or $1, 2, 3$.
-Note that the wave vector $k_{m} = \bm{k} = (\bm{k}', k_{z})$ from the main text and above. $\hat{u}_{3, \text{DCT}}$ and $\hat{\Theta}_{\text{DST}}$ represent here projections of the corresponding quantity onto cosine (DCT) or sine (DST) basis functions that become necessary because of the particular constellation of boundary conditions and the spectral expansions.
+The widehat symbols stand for convolution sums which are not written out in order to keep a compact notation.
+The Fourier modes $\hat{u}_{z, \textrm{CE}}$ and $\hat{\Theta}_{\textrm{SE}}$ represent projections of the corresponding quantity onto cosine (CE) or sine (SE) basis functions that become necessary because of the constant flux boundary conditions and the spectral expansions.
 The equations for the kinetic energy or thermal variance of a Fourier mode are then given by

 with